Myles Straw Preview, Player Props: Guardians vs. Tigers

 Myles Straw At The Plate

-- Straw has 18 doubles, three triples, a home run and 41 walks while batting .233.
+- Straw has 18 doubles, three triples, a home run and 41 walks while hitting .235.

+- Straw has picked up a hit in 81 of 142 games this season, with multiple hits 25 times.

+- He has hit a long ball in one of 142 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.